agarwalvipin/open_cfa/docs/LOS/Quant/Reading 5.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The key to these problems is being systematic.
+💡 CFA Exam Tip ✍️:The key to these problems is being systematic.
 First, calculate the expected returns for each asset individually.
 Then, carefully go through each scenario, multiplying the probability by the product of the two assets' deviations from their respective means.

 </div>
 </div>